appcircleio/appcircle-docusaurus/docs/continuous-testing/react-native-testing/react-native-unit-testing.md

 ---
-title: Unit Testing
+title: Unit Test with Jest
-description: Learn effectively run unit tests to ensure quality of React Native projects
+description: Learn effectively run unit tests with Jest  to ensure quality of React Native projects.
-tags: [unit tests, testing strategy, quality assurance, react native testing]
+tags: [unit test, jest, testing strategy, quality assurance, react native testing]
 ---

-# React Native Unit Testing on Appcircle
+# React Native Unit Test on Appcircle

-Introduction to React Native Unit Testing on Appcircle focuses on enhancing code quality and reliability by automating the testing of individual components and functionalities, ensuring seamless performance across different devices and environments.
+Introduction to **React Native Unit Test** on Appcircle focuses on enhancing code quality and reliability by automating the testing of individual components and functionalities, ensuring seamless performance across different devices and environments.

 ## Configure Jest for Test Reports

-Default jest generates test result as json but the **React Native Unit Test** requires junit style for parsing the test results.
+Default Jest generates test result as JSON but the **React Native Unit Test** requires Junit style for parsing the test results.

-Follow below steps to get junit style test results:
+Follow below steps to get Junit style test results:

-1. First add **jest-junit** to your project as a dev dependency simply running below command
+1. First add **jest-junit** to your project as a dev dependency simply running below command:

 ```bash
   yarn add -D jest-junit
 ```

-2. add custom reporter configuration to your jest configuration file like below
+2. Add custom reporter configuration to your jest configuration file like below:

 ```bash
   reporters: [